GwenBritton/Linux-The_File_System/.guides/content/Renaming-files-d2cb.md

 ### More efficient name updates using the CLI

-The CLI allows us to change files and directories' names just by inputting the following command:
+The CLI allows us to change files and directories names just by inputting the following command:

 ```
 mv <existing_file_or_directory_name> <desired_name>